aadi123/outofbox/README.md

 # outofbox
-Repository storing dotfiles, configuration files, and scripts for a fresh outofbox Fedora Installation
+Repository storing dotfiles, configuration files, and scripts for a fresh outofbox Fedora+macOS Installation